Laptops by the Numbers: Market Share and More

 Market Share of Laptop Brands

-Laptop market share is shared by a handful of players.
-Judging by laptop sales statistics, the three or four top companies seem well-positioned to retain their dominance and continued sales.
+The laptop market pie is shared by a handful of players.
+Judging by the latest laptop sales statistics, the three or four top companies seem well-positioned to retain their dominance and continued sales.

 Market share is static, but technology isn’t.
 Laptop vendors must struggle to keep up with ever-changing technological developments and innovations, coming to terms with 5G network technology, augmented reality, and more.
 The industry sets its goals high when making devices affordable and accessible to the widest array of users.

 That’s the landscape.
-Here are the players in the global laptop market.
+Here are the top players in the global laptop market in 2024:

 Lenovo